pboling/debug_logging/README.md

 Herein you will find:

 * ~~Classes inheriting from Module~~ Refactored to use standard Modules and `prepend`!
-* Zero tolerance policy on monkey patching
+* Zero tolerance policy on global monkey patching
   * When the gem is loaded there are no monkey patches.
   * Rather, your own classes/methods get "patched" and "hooked" as you configure them.
 * 100% clean, 0% obtrusive